electric-sql/electric/website/docs/guides/writes.md

 Electric does not do write-path sync.
 It doesn't provide (or prescribe) a built-in solution for getting data back into Postgres from local apps and services.

 So how do you handle local writes with Electric?

 Well, the [design philosophy](/blog/2024/07/17/electric-next) behind Electric is to be composable and [integrate with your existing stack](/blog/2024/11/21/local-first-with-your-existing-api).
-So, just as you can sync into [any client](/docs/guides/client-development) you like, you can implement writes using any pattern you like.
+So, just as you can sync into [any client](/docs/guides/client-development) you like, you can implement writes in any way you like, using a variety of different patterns.

 ## Patterns

-This guide outlines four common patterns for handling writes with Electric and discusses some of the trade-offs to consider when choosing between them.
+This guide describes four different patterns for handling writes with Electric.
+It shows code examples and discusses trade-offs to consider when choosing between them.

 1. [online writes](#online-writes)
 2. [optimistic state](#optimistic-state)